Shon Smith

 Accreditation

-This program has been approved for 6.0 hour of Category A CE credit as designated by the Society for MR Radiographers & Technologists (SMRT) RCEEM.
+This program has been approved for 6.0 hour of Category A CE credit as designated by the International Society for MR Radiographers & Technologists (ISMRT) RCEEM.

 Please Note: If This activity was previously offered within a combined CE Module it cannot be used again in this or any subsequent biennium.
 Additionally, this activity may be available in multiple formats or from different sponsors.
 ARRT regulations state that an individual may not repeat an activity for credit if it was reported in the same or any subsequent biennium.